ksandeep18/MachineLearning/README.md

 Each notebook is designed to include:
 - ✍️ Concepts with notes and explanations
 - 🧪 Code examples using real data
-- 📂 Sample datasets for practice
-- 📌 Key formulas and use cases

 ---